Diseases & Conditions

 - Complete.
 The meniscus completely covers the tibia.

 - Hypermobile Wrisberg.
-This occurs when the meniscofemoral ligament that attaches the meniscus to the tibia is absent.
-Without this ligament, even a fairly normally shaped meniscus can sometimes slip into the joint and cause pain, as well as locking and popping of the knee.
+This occurs when the ligaments that attach the meniscus to the femur and tibia are absent.
+Without these ligaments, even a fairly normally shaped meniscus can sometimes slip into the joint and cause pain, as well as locking and popping of the knee.

 Discoid Meniscus Injuries